liyangau/redis-demo/README.md

 > The knowledge I used on this repo is inspired by `That DevOps Guy`'s [YouTube](https://www.youtube.com/channel/UCFe9-V_rN9nLqVNiI8Yof3w) videos.
 Thanks him for sharing his knowledge.

 This repo helps you to spin up redis quickly.
-You can start a standalone redis, redis cluster or redis sentinel quickly with docker.
+You can start a standalone redis, redis replication, redis cluster or redis sentinel quickly with docker.

-Before you start, please understand this repo is designed to be used for testing only.
-It does not have persisten storage hence all data in your testing will be deleted once you stop/remove the container.
+Before you start, please understand this repo is designed to be used for testing purposes only.
+It does not have persistent storage hence all data in your test will be deleted once you stop/remove the container.
 Please use it at your own discretion.

 ### Clone this repo